 Sound learning is favoured by adequate study methods, but may be more so by genuine, heart-felt interest, and maybe sound study conditions too.
 At any rate, some measure of interest may be awakened if careful and rewarding study methods is applied to a subject with enough aplomb and consideration.
 The great idea is: you learn for yourself, to reach your own ends, which should encompass a good life.
 If possible, your own, fit home.
-Schools and universities are really not for teaching, but for learning.
-There is a marked difference between teaching (e.g., rattling off) in front of a "herd" of students, and fascilitating learning in a lot of students who are treated as individuals too.
+Schools and universities are ideally set up to foster learning and many sorts of discernment.
+Study skills fascilitate learning.
 Learning has its own basic dynamics and characteristics, and school education should adhere to them, not fixed methods of teaching and control.
 A single student may learn to preserve her interest in subjects by study methods and aplomb.
 Also worth knowing that homelearning and homeschooling yield better grades, and hence better learning, than public schools do.

 Discernment grows by the independent attitude, observational training (it seems to foster independence of mind), and study skills that should bring out a basis for fit evaluation (actually: discernment).
 There are other forms of training too.
 One of the best is to ask for evidence in the face of claims.
 Much in the cloudy realm called religion regrettably consists in wild or unsatisfactorily proved claims, and demands to put belief into them.
 Buddha, on the other hand, allows for rational inquiry in the famous Kalama Sutta.